heeplr/document-dl/README.md

-Command line program to download documents web portals.
+Command line program to download documents from web portals.

 Use specific plugins to download all kind of documents (invoices, notifications, ...) or write your own scraping plugin.